Introduction to Database Data Sources

 CREATE INDEX idx_app_component_search ON itops.app_component USING btree (name, application_identifier);

-And we import it into Kubling as:
+You can import it into Kubling using:

 CREATE FOREIGN TABLE app_component